-"I got a lot of emails and tweets from people who really cared about the situation, who were over on my side.
+"I got a lot of emails and tweets from people who really cared about the situation," he said, "who are on my side."

-SEBASTIAN: First of all, it's hard.
-It's frustrating because I did not expect it's going to take a whole year.
-And the only thing I just want to say, that I want to just get out of here.
-I just want to go back home.
+"It's frustrating because I didn't expect it's going to take a whole year," Sebastian said.
+"I want to just get out of here.
+I just want to go back home."

-SEBASTIAN: 2012 was a bad year.
-And I hope that 2013 will bring me a lot of hope and then a lot of chances can be done in our broken immigration system.
+"I hope that 2013 will bring me a lot of hope and a lot of changes can be done in our broken immigration system," he said.

 There are an estimated 12 million stateless people in the world; an unknown number living in the U.S., according to the UNHCR.
 Sebastian says if he ever gets back home, he will work to promote the rights of these "citizens of nowhere."